-Your MAGI must be $100K or less (For the tax year beginning January 1, 2010, there is no income limit on the conversion of a Traditional IRA to a Roth IRA)
+Your MAGI must be $100K or less.
+There is no income limit on the conversion of a Traditional IRA to a Roth IRA)

-If you are married, you must file a joint income tax return (For the tax year beginning January 1, 2010, there will not be a requirement for married couples to file a joint income tax return in order to convert a Traditional IRA to a Roth)
+If you are married, you must file a joint income tax return.
+There will not be a requirement for married couples to file a joint income tax return in order to convert a Traditional IRA to a Roth)